The Princess Diaries (film): Development

 The Princess Diaries is based on the 2000 young adult novel of the same name by author Meg Cabot.
 Cabot's agent believed the first Princess Diaries book showed promising film potential, and pursued Debra Martin Chase, who had recently produced the television film Rodgers & Hammerstein's Cinderella (1997), about adapting the novel into a film due to the story's shared "rags-to-riches" and "Cinderella-type" themes.
 Having enjoyed the book herself, Chase convinced Disney to adapt it into a feature-length project.
 Disney chairman Peter Schneider optioned the project in an "effort to re-establish the Disney brand for live-action family films".
 Disney paid Cabot $4,000 for the film rights, although some media outlets reported that Cabot had been offered "mid- to low-six figures".
 Cabot recalled that Disney's decision to adapt The Princess Diaries resulted in a promotion at her own job, prior to which publishers had been unwilling to publish her novel due to concerns that some of its content was inappropriate for young readers.
 HarperCollins showed interest in Cabot's manuscript in 1999, followed by Disney shortly afterward.

-Garry Marshall served as the film's director.
-He changed the film's setting from New York to San Francisco in honor of his grandchildren.
+Garry Marshall served as the film's director and changed the novel's setting from New York to San Francisco for the film in honor of his grandchildren.